-Old fashioned recipes from Great Grandma's day are the specialty of this one-of-a-kind dessert site.
-If you love to try old fashioned dessert recipes, there are hundreds featured on its pages organized according to type.
+Old fashioned dessert recipes from Great Grandma's day are the specialty of this one-of-a-kind dessert site.
+If you love to try old fashioned desserts, there are hundreds featured on these pages organized according to type.

 Maybe you've read about these historic recipes in books or magazine articles, or maybe you've heard them spoken of on the History Channel.
 Well, here's your chance to try them.